vinipachecov/swift-ios-bootcamp-basics/README.md

 ## UI positioning schemes

+### Positioning

+#### View
+Component that can nest a lot of components without a vertical or horizontal alignment enforced.

+Views can have a Safe Area embedded so the elements inside will have to respect some screen constraints.
 ### Alignment

 Alignment is used when the developer requires to set an item aligned horizontally or vertically without setting fixed values like 30px and so on.